Return to the search form Return to your search results

 Castle

 UI Study Abroad will not arrange a group flight to your study abroad destination.
-Students will purchase their own plane tickets to their host country, though UI Study Abroad can assist by providing advice regarding airline booking options.
+You will purchase plane tickets to your host country on your own, though UI Study Abroad can assist by providing advice regarding airline booking options.

-You are advised not to purchase plane tickets until:
+You are advised not to purchase your plane tickets until:

 1. You have received an official offer of acceptance from your host university, and have submitted confirmation materials to UI Study Abroad.